-High School Attendance - NEW POLICY - (September 2021) Student attendance will be monitored regularly by our teachers / administrators and in the event that:
+High School Attendance

+Student attendance will be monitored regularly by our teachers / administrators and in the event that:
-a) a high school student misses a class; the teacher will work with the student to schedule a tutorial time to catch up.
-The student will be assigned to a tutorial block / time outside of the scheduled class to catch up on the learning opportunities missed while away.

-b) a student reaches 3 absences total in any one class; teachers will be contacting parents/guardians to have a conversation reiterating the need to attend.
-The student will also be assigned to a tutorial time to continue to catch up on the missed classes.

-c) a student reaches 6 absences total in any one class; the teacher will forward the student's name to administration, and a parent/guardian meeting will be scheduled with an administrator to confirm importance and validate the necessity of student's attendance in class to be successful in the course.
-A plan will be developed between student/parent/administrator to improve attendance.

-d) a student reaches 10 absences total in any one class; the student will be withdrawn from the traditional "in class" course.
-An alternative placement will be evaluated and designed for the student moving forward as they will have missed too many classes to be successful in the traditional stream.
+- a) that a student reaches 5 absences total in any one class, teachers will be contacting parents/guardians to have a conversation reiterating the need to attend. - b) that a student reaches 10 absences total in any one class, a parent/guardian meeting will be scheduled with an administrator to confirm importance and validate the necessity of student's attendance in class to be successful in the course.
+A plan will be developed between student/parent/administrator to improve attendance. - c) that a student reaches 15 absences total in any one class, a second Parent/Guardian meeting will be required with an administrator with the intention to re-evaluate the plan and outline additional supports to be put into place. - d) that student reaches 20 absences total in any one class, the student will be withdrawn from the traditional "in class" course.
+The student will then be enrolled in our Enhanced Learning Program to give students the opportunity to earn credits.

+\\ Please note that three lates constitutes one absence